jklust/gamdpy/README.md

   - planar interactions: smooth walls, gravity, electric fields, ...
   - point interactions, e.g. tethering (to be implemented)

-An interaction is responsible for keeping any internal datastructures up to date (in particular: nblist).
+An interaction is responsible for keeping any internal datastructures up to date (in particular: class PairPotential is resposible for keeping its neighbor-list (class NbList up to date).

 ### 4. class Simulation
 Takes a Configuration, an Integrator, and a (list of) Interaction(s) and sets up a simulation.
 Also controls when momentum-resetting and output is performed.
+Performing simulation is done by a method of this class.

 ### 5. Evaluator
 Takes a Configuration and a (list of) Interaction(s), and evaluates properties.